Section 38 of the Mental Health Act

 This page looks at how criminal courts issue interim hospital orders under section 38 of the Mental Health Act.
 It looks at when and how the courts issue interim hospital orders and the professionals you might come across.
 It tells you what your rights are whilst you are in hospital and what could happen afterwards.
-This section is for people who are convicted and experience mental illness, and their carers, relatives and friends.
+This information is for adults affected by mental illness in England.
+It’s also for their loved ones and carers and anyone interested in this subject.

 If you would like more advice or information you can contact our Advice and Information Service by clicking here.